Get all the latest data for Sardinia

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult qualified professionals before making any property purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying a property in Sardinia.

 Is it smart to buy now in Sardinia, or should I wait as of 2026?